pressbooks/reusable-workflows/README.md

 ### Reusable workflows list

-* update-pot.yml
+* update-translations.yml

-This reusable workflow automatically generates and commits a new .pot file to any PR branches.

-This reusable workflow automatically generates and commits machine-readable translation files to any PR branches which update the .po files in that repository.
+This reusable workflow automatically updates translation files (.pot and .mo) whenever relevant files change in a pull request and opens a PR with the changes.

 * npm-build.yml